plone/documentation/docs/backend/widgets.md

 See the chapter {doc}`training:mastering-plone/dexterity_reference` from the Mastering Plone 6 Training.
 ```

-Widgets render HTML code for input and parse HTTP `post` request input in Plone.
+Widgets render HTML code for input and parse the input from an HTTP `post` request in Plone.

 Plone stores widgets as the `widgets` attribute of a form.
 Plone presents widgets as an ordered dict-like `Widgets` class.